artsy/README/playbooks/support/responding.md

 3. In the original slack thread in #incidents, put a link to the new #incident-N channel and _direct engineers to continue communication in that channel_.

-4. Update the [Artsy status page](status.artsy.net) by logging into the [Artsy StatusPage.io](https://manage.statuspage.io/pages/hmhlbjlmdhgh/incidents) account (creds in 1Password).
+4. Update the [Artsy status page](https://status.artsy.net) by logging into the [Artsy StatusPage.io](https://manage.statuspage.io/pages/hmhlbjlmdhgh/incidents) account (steps in 1Password).

    Any incident with public impact should be communicated externally via the status page.